 Download GB Counties Android app

-Albeit not abbreviations, as a courtesy to Welsh speakers the abbreviation facility of the option list has been used for Welsh names thereby enabling their input if preferred.
+Albeit not abbreviations, as a courtesy to Welsh speakers the abbreviation facility of the Option List has been used for Welsh names thereby enabling their input if preferred.

 The following examples and screen shots are predominantly from the GB Counties parent app, World Flags, which apart from the data and resource files is exactly the same.